morningconsult/serrors/README.md

 serrors is a collection of utitilies for creating and working with errors.
 These include automatic stack traces based on ideas from
-<https://github.com/pkg/errors>, immutable package-level sentinel errors,
+<https://github.com/pkg/errors> and the ability to combine HTTP statuses with
-based on ideas from Dave Cheney, and the ability to combine HTTP statuses with errors directly.
+errors directly.

 ## Stack Traces